-After last week’s episode, I keep talking to the author Thomas Meyer who decided to invest in stocks on his own.
+After last week’s episode, Obermatt's CEO Dr. Hermann J. Stern keeps talking to the author Thomas Meyer who decided to invest in stocks on his own.
 How do you find stocks and which stocks do you even want, are some of the first questions.

 This is an important point: If you decide to live in a more ecologically-conscious way, you might have to pay more than others who are more wasteful with nature.

-If this wasn’t the case, then a crafty investor would take advantage of the situation, which in turn would bring the stock price back to a level that is conform with the typically expected return of the market.
+If this wasn’t the case, then a crafty investor would take advantage of the situation, which in turn would bring the stock price back to a level that conforms with the typically expected return of the market.
 This is called arbitrage.
 There are whole hosts of investors that don’t do anything except look for arbitrage opportunities.
-If such arbitrage returns existed in eco stocks, then they would be long depleted by now, which means that the returns of the eco stocks would already be conform with the average again.
+If such arbitrage returns existed in eco stocks, then they would long be depleted by now, which means that the returns of the eco stocks would already conform with the average again.